datapunctum/TA-pfsense/README.md

 * The add-on has to be installed on Search Heads
 * If data is collected through Intermediate Heavy Forwarders, it has to be installed on Heavy Forwarders, otherwise on indexers
-* The add-on expects an initial sourcetype named `pfsesnse`, the sourcetype will be transformed into more specific ones (see sourcetype list)
+* The add-on expects an initial sourcetype named `pfsense`, the sourcetype will be transformed into more specific ones (see sourcetype list)
 * A sample `inputs.conf` is provided (`default/inputs.conf.sample`)

 ## Compatibility

-* Compatible with pfsense 2.2.0 or higher
+* Compatible with pfsense 2.5.0 or higher

 ## Release Notes

+* **2.5.0 / 2021-03-03** mbo

+  * Support new filterlog format
+  * Added device extraction to DHCP Events

 * **2.0.0 / 2015-03-10** mbo